kmarler18/html_css_website_finalProject/README.md

 You can view the website <a href="https://kyle-marler.000webhostapp.com/index.html" target="_blank">here</a>.

-I implemented many HTML features I learned throughout the course including a pricing table, a contact form and embedded YouTube videos for my portfolio.
+I implemented many HTML features I learned throughout the course including a pricing table, form elements and embedded YouTube videos for my portfolio.

 I also utilized various CSS techniques, including a flex box to responsively design my video portfolio, a print style sheet for my home page, and positioning properties to make the "about" page elements slightly offset and more visually interesting.